JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 We used dynamic forecasted and projected median home sale values for each zip code 5 years into the future and based the current median home sale value as the investment value.
 With the investment value and the 5-year projected value we calculated ROI (return on investment) as:

 profit/investment * 100 -which equated to- (forecasted value - current value)/investment value * 100

+**Top 5 Zip Code Selection**

-We then looked at the top 10 zip codes and took into account confidence intervals.
-The top projected zip code was removed due to the confidence intervals being so uncertain (large).
-The next 5 offered the highest ROI while having much smaller confidence intervals.
+We looked at the top 10 zip codes selecting for highest ROI, while also taking into account confidence intervals or uncertainty.
+The top projected zip code was removed due to its confidence intervals being so uncertain (large).
+The next 5 zip codes offered the highest ROI while having much smaller confidence intervals, with the following zip code having much larger confidence intervals.
+Therefore, we selected #2-6 ranked by ROI as the top 5.

-**Top 5 Zip Code Selection

-We looked at the Top 10 zip codes selected

 ## Results